 - Plant a tree or hedge

-- Build a new driveway, walkway, or stairs
+- Build a new driveway, walkway, stairs, or area for the purpose of parking or storage

 When you do not need a permit

-You can repair or replace an existing driveway, walkway, or retaining wall, as long as:
+You can repair an existing driveway, walkway, or retaining wall, as long as:

-- You don't increase the width or height
+- You don't increase the width, height, or location

 - It doesn't conflict with a utility pole or other structure